 You must have visited thousands of places, but have you ever thought of visiting the Shaiv Parvati marriage place and witnessing the holy flame of Akhand dhuni (perpetual fire) burning since their marriage?

-Welcome to the Triyuginarayan temple, where devotion and nature come together with the ancient legend and story that cannot be erased.
-It is not just a site of exploration but a holy place which had witnessed the first love marriage on earth.
+Welcome to the Triyuginarayan temple (त्रियुगीनारायण मंदिर), where devotion and nature come together with an ancient legend that cannot be erased.
+It is not just a site of exploration but a holy place dedicated to lord Vishnu.
+It has witnessed the first love marriage on earth.

-Many locals also name it as Trijuginarayan, as it is believed to be standing since three yugas, i.e. Satyuga, Dwapar and Treta yuga.
+Many locals also name it as Trijuginarayan, as it is believed to have stood since three yugas, i.e. Satyuga, Dwapar and Treta yuga.
 Today, this holy place is gaining popularity as a famous destination for weddings, and devotees visit here to seek blessings for a prosperous married life.

 This guide will explain everything about Triyuginarayan, covering its location, history, significance, how to reach it, the best time to visit, and more, to help you plan a comfortable spiritual journey.